lvgl/lvgl/docs/CODING_STYLE.rst

 ----------

 `pre-commit <https://pre-commit.com/>`__ is a multi-language package manager for pre-commit hooks.
-See the `instalation guide <https://pre-commit.com/#installation>`__ to get pre-commit python package installed into your development machine.
+See the `installation guide <https://pre-commit.com/#installation>`__ to get pre-commit python package installed into your development machine.